baadjis/mqttchat/readme.md

 # mqttchat
-A chat app using mqtt protocol (group or one to one) with paho mqtt python client including a chatbot(searching on gogle and giving the answer)on the terminal
+A chat app using mqtt protocol (group or one to one) with paho mqtt python client including a bot(searching from google to answer your questions )on the terminal

 ## how to
 ### chat  with another client